ibm-cloud-docs/satellite/connector_endpoint_auth.md

 1. Configure simple TLS between the source and the Connector service.

-    This example provides the server certificate for the connector service to authenticate with the source.
+    This example provides the server certificate for the Connector service to authenticate with the source.

     ```sh
     ibmcloud sat endpoint authn set \
       --connector-id ID \
       --endpoint myEndpoint \
-      --source-tls-mode simple
+      --source-tls-mode simple \
-      --source-ca-cert-file /path/to/clientCACerts.pem
+      --source-cert-file /path/to/serverCertificate.pem \
+      --source-key-file /path/to/serverKey.pem
     ```
     {: pre}